jaruizes/casarrubios-project/README.md

 # Physical Architectures (With What?)

 In this section I'll expose several alternatives to implement each logical component.

-This design is a version 0.1:
+## Alternative 1